cjhowedev/cjhowedev.github.io/content/employment/tno.md

 date: 201601
 ---

-I worked on an Elm frontend and Elixir backend for data integration technology.
+I worked on an Elm frontend and Elixir backend for data integration technology at The New Office.
 This included doing a major pull request over many weeks to add support for connecting to a distributed MongoDB topology by conforming to their client specification.